mc256/starlight/docs/newbie.md

     But for simplicity, this part is ignored in this example.

-3. Adjust the TCP window size.
+3. Adjust the TCP window size (Optional).
    If the edge node is far away, we will need to adjust the TCP window size so that the connection can speed up to the speed limit faster.
 (You could calculate the best TCP window size using https://www.speedguide.net/bdp.php later)
+   If you skip this step, the connection will be much slower (the impact on speed is worse for other methods!).

     ```shell
     cat <<EOT | sudo tee -a /etc/sysctl.conf > /dev/null
     net.core.wmem_max=125829120